arthurdm/ai-gateway-catalog/README.md

-# Instana Integration for MCP Gateway
+# Instana AI gateway catalog

+This repository hosts a catalog of **sample** assets that customers can configure in Instana's AI gateway.

-This integration allows Instana customers to configure external remote MCP servers and A2A compatible AI Agents.
-It provides tools for accessing GitHub repositories and issues, as well as an AI Agent for finding resource owners and determining the best way to contact them.
+* Sample MCP server: provides tools for accessing GitHub repositories and issues
+* Sample AI Agent: finding resource owners and determining the best way to contact them.

 ## Table of Contents